Why Land lease

 A retirement community is a managed community for retirees.
 Retirement villages are regulated by NSW Fair Trading under the NSW Retirement Villages Act 1999.

-Restricted to seniors aged 50+Most are
+Restricted to seniors aged 50+

 Land lease communities can have working, semi-retired and retired residents – most attract residents aged 50 +.
 Some land lease communities have residents of all ages.
 Those directed at the retiree market have age restrictions with rules limiting entry to over 50s or 55s for example.